author logo, Pat Cryer, webmaster

 A domestic electric fire from the 1940s and 1950s

-Electric fires became more widely available in the 1950s.
-They were popular because they could be moved from room to room, wherever there was an electric socket.
-It was important, though, to position them carefully, as they could scorch anything too near.
+However, because gas fires worked by radiating heat out into the room, it was important to position them carefully, as they could scorch anything too near.
 They could also be knocked over and cause a fire.

 I don't remember fan heaters until the 1960s, although they may have existed before.
 They were welcome in that they produced instant heat and warmed the air, rather than things in the room which in turn warmed the air.
 However, they were noisy, relatively expensive to run and one noticed the difference immediately when they were turned off.